 Your passion can change lives.
 Whether you love cooking, you're a natural leader, or you've just been looking for a way to give back, our Volunteer & Special Projects Coordinator Chequoya Spearman can help you identify some rewarding tasks and create the ideal volunteer role.
 You will be taken to another screen to complete an application on our volunteer software "Better Impact," and will need to create an account before submitting the application.
 Once you've completed our volunteer application, you'll be invited to attend a brief orientation which includes a tour of Haven House and discussion of the volunteer roles available to best suit you.
 Once accepted, you can log into your volunteer page from your phone or computer and schedule to volunteer as well as track your hours.

-Check with your teacher or professor to be sure that volunteering at Haven House will qualify you for class credit.
+Check with your teacher or professor to be sure that volunteering at Haven House, in a specific role mentioned above, will qualify you for credit.
 If you have questions or would like any documentation about your volunteerism, contact Chequoya Spearman.

 Dinner is prepared every night at Haven House for the families staying in our shelter.
 Making dinner for our residents is a great way to give back with a group or by yourself!
 You can sign up for one-time opportunities or set up a weekly or monthly plan to prepare meals.
 Dinner is served at 5:30 pm.
 A dinner menu is drafted monthly and all the ingredients are here for you.